 Taking full advantage of the DCG format, cards have the unique ability to level-up over the course of a game of SolForge.
 At the start of the game, each card in a player's deck starts at level one.
 However, as a player plays cards, they enter the discard pile as a leveled-up version of themselves.
 Every four turns, these leveled-up cards are reshuffled back into the deck where they can be drawn and played again.
 This increase in overall deck power is represented by the player's level increasing with every reshuffle.

-Cards can level up twice to a maximum level of three.
+Cards can level up twice to a maximum level of three, with the exception of Forgeborn creatures that can reach a maximum level of four.
 This provides players with interesting decisions to make, as they need to weigh the disadvantages of playing a defenseless dragon egg early on against the potential for a powerful dragon on a future turn.

 Beyond a basic play mode, SolForge offers players additional options should they want to expand their collection through solo play or partake in organized events.